rickbarraza/rickbarraza/README.md

 #

 ### 📬 How to Reach Me
-If it's been a while, drop me a note here or on LinkedIn and let me know what you're up to these days!
+If it's been a minute, drop me a note here or on LinkedIn and let me know what you're up to these days!

 :octocat:
 rkb